4 Things Prospective Home Buyers Should Know About Plumbing

 3. Signs of Leaking Pipes

-It’s important to keep in mind that if you’re looking at a single-story home, water stains on the ceiling could mean something else entirely.
+Note: It’s important to keep in mind that if you’re looking at a single-story home, water stains on the ceiling alone could mean something else entirely.

 4. When to Hire a Plumbing Inspector

 So before buying that new house, every prospective homeowner should keep the general plumbing tips above in mind.
+These key pointers can help signal whether a plumbing system is up to date or on its way out.
 Replacing a plumbing system, even partially, can be a costly hassle.
-And if anything having to do plumbing comes into question, hire a plumbing inspector: They’re worth every penny.

 No-Flow logo